 CEBP combines all the capabilities of UC with the world of business applications.
 In this phase of UC, Web services and service-oriented architecture (SOA) become the means by which communications and business applications converge.
-A CEBP can be something as simple as a transfer of information or as complex as an organization's supply chain being modified because real-time communications is now
+A CEBP can be something as simple as a transfer of information or as complex as an organization's supply chain being modified because real-time communications is now being fed into it.

 An example of a CEBP would be the process of finding an expert to answer a question.
 This can be streamlined by calling a network-based service that uses a combination of presence, customer information and business rules to locate the best person and contact him across any mode of communication.
 In many cases, this could be a fully automated process removing all of the human latency.

 This might occur in a hospital environment where a medical alarm creates the need for a specialist.
 Historically, this could require an attendant to search through many systems to find the right individual and then call specific individuals until one is located.
 With a CEBP, the system would automatically know who was available, on which device and what presence status, and then a message could automatically be sent alerting the specialist that there is a need for his or her skills.
 In a medical environment, this precious time could be the difference between life and death.
 Not all CEBP will be this dramatic, but it could be the difference between a manufacturer being able to fulfill an order or a retailer being able to replenish inventory for the holiday season.

 CEBP helps companies be more efficient